Skip to main content

 FileLinesPurpose

-src/cli/commands/proxy.ts~1249CLI commands: proxy start, proxy status, proxy guard, proxy setup, proxy install, proxy uninstall
+src/cli/commands/proxy.ts~variesCLI commands: proxy start, proxy status, proxy telemetry, proxy guard, proxy setup, proxy install, proxy uninstall

 src/lib/server/routes/claudeProxyRoutes.ts~1047Route handlers: /v1/messages, /v1/models, /v1/messages/count_tokens